jamesrr39/ownmap-app/README.md

 -- Or with tags as a Map:

-SELECT tags['name'], cardinality(tags) FROM testdata.parquet WHERE contains(tags, 'name') != 0 LIMIT 10;
+SELECT UNNEST(tags['name']), cardinality(tags) FROM nodes.parquet WHERE contains(tags, 'name') != 0 LIMIT 10;

+SELECT id, cardinality(tags) AS tag_count, tags FROM ways.parquet where cardinality(tags) != 0 limit 10;
 ```

-The following queries were run with version [v0.4.0 da9ee490d](https://github.com/duckdb/duckdb/releases/tag/v0.4.0) of duckdb.
+The following queries were run with version [0.5.1](https://github.com/duckdb/duckdb/releases/tag/v0.5.1) of duckdb.
 If you have any problems, please try at least this or a later version of duckdb.
 (0.2.9 for example, will not run all the queries successfully.)

 ### Profiling